efernie/backbone-contact-example/README.md

   2. Then take the ```app``` that was defined and setup the configuration for the server.
   3. I am using Jade for the views so point it to the directory that is holding the views.
       ``` app.set('views', __dirname + '/views') ```
+  4. Set the view options ```.set('view options', { 'layout': false, pretty: true }).set('view engine', 'jade');```
+  5. Setup the other options which include the bodyParser, cookieParser, favicon, and gzip.
+  6. Point the server to the directory that holds the application files (js,imgs,styles)
     * When using Jade you can use a layout which holds the header information and base scripts/styles that are required on all the pages.